 Many of your vendors probably already offer environmentally friendly options — or if they don't, you should be able to find vendors who will work with you to meet your eco-friendly goals.
 Ask for biodegradable packaging for your orders.
 Reduce your shipments to once a week or less to minimize the fuel emissions created during delivery.
 In addition, you may be able to find a local waste company that guarantees that none of your kitchen waste will go into landfill.

 Depending on where your restaurant is located, you may even be able to start a kitchen garden to grow basic vegetables and herbs that you use frequently.
-Your chefs are likely to be excited at this opportunity to be so close to their ingredients, and you can promote the concept to your guests.
+Your chefs are likely to be excited at the opportunity to be so close to their ingredients, and you can promote the concept to your guests.

 If your staff are on board with your sustainability goals, you'll see a big change throughout your restaurant.
 They'll be willing to pitch in to make sure recyclables are handled properly, for instance.
 Even your guest-facing staff should be trained, as they're the ones who will communicate your restaurant's commitment to environmental sustainability to your customers.

 Of course, you want to keep your restaurant as clean as possible at all times — but you no longer have to use toxic products to do so.
 While some environmentally friendly cleaning products come with an uptick in costs, by shopping for the right vendor, you should be able to find cleaning products that are both eco-friendly and cost-effective.
+Talk to your current vendors about what they can offer, and shop around for new ones if necessary.
+They may be willing to cut you a deal to obtain your business.

 The paper trash in a restaurant can reach overwhelming levels pretty quickly.
 Reduce your carbon footprint by finding ways to avoid using paper.
 Focus on online advertising rather than print, and give your patrons opportunities to forgo paper receipts.
 Many people prefer digital receipts because they have a permanent record of them for expense reports without having to shove a piece of paper into their wallets or handbags.

 You may already shudder a bit every time you have to pay your restaurant's energy bills.
 Fortunately, you can do something to bring those high numbers down.
 Upgrading your equipment with energy-efficient appliances allows you to retain (or even improve) performance while cutting your energy bills down significantly.
 Keep an eye out for the Energy Star logo when choosing new appliances.
+You might be able to take advantage of tax breaks for doing so, as well.

 Keeping a tight control on your ordering and inventory helps you avoid the expense of throwing away fresh food because it's gone bad.
 Consider teaming up with a local food bank as well to donate dishes and ingredients that you don't serve to guests.
 You can also turn that food waste into compost for your own kitchen garden or for local gardeners.